-The ADT7460 allows the duty cycle of any PWM output to be manually adjusted.
-This can be useful if you want to change fan speed in software or if you want to adjust PWM duty cycle output for test purposes.
-Bits <7:5> of Registers 0x5C, 0x5E (PWM configuration) control the behavior of each PWM output.
+The ADT7463 allows the duty cycle of any PWM output to be manually adjusted.
+This can be useful if users wish to change fan speed in software or want to adjust PWM duty cycle output for test purposes.
+Bits <7:5> of Registers 0x5C to 0x5E (PWM Configuration) control the behavior of each PWM output.

-Table 40.
+Table 43.
 PWM1 TO PWM3 CONFIGURATION (REG.
-0X5C TO 0X5E) BITS
+0X5C TO 0X5E)

-Bit Mnemonic Description <7:5> BHVR 111 Manual Mode
+Bit Mnemonic Description <7:5> BHVR 111 = Manual Mode

-Once under manual control, each PWM output can be manually updated by writing to Registers 0x30, 0x32 (PWMx current duty cycle registers).
+Once under manual control, each PWM output may be manually updated by writing to Registers 0x30 to 0x32 (PWMx current duty cycle registers).